Nadaasar/nasa-data-explorer/README.md

 - The open-source community for the amazing tools and libraries
 - All the space enthusiasts who make projects like this worthwhile

+##  🚧 Known Issues
+When deploying on Netlify, the direct call to NASA's NEO API may result in a CORS error or connection failure (⚠️ API Connection Lost).

+This is expected behavior due to NASA API limitations on client-side requests.

 ## 📞 Support

 For support, please open an issue in the GitHub repository or contact the development team.